PruvoNet/loopback-getting-started/README.md

 ```

 Now we have a working server.
 You can explore the main page by opening http://localhost:3000/
-Loopback comes with a builtin User model for handling users.
 All models in loopback comes with a full REST representation out of the box.
 You can explore and interact with your models at any time by opening the Swagger explorer at http://localhost:3000/explorer

+Loopback comes with a builtin User model for handling users.
-Try and create a user by using the POST method on the /Users endpoint and giving the following object:
+Try and create a user by using the POST method on the /Users endpoint and giving the following user object:
 ```json
 {
     "email": "your@email.com",
     "password": "12345"
 }
 ```
-Notice that we got a valid response from the server stating the user was created.
+Notice that we got a valid response from the server, stating the user was created.

 Lets try to get all the users we have by running the GET method on the /Users endpoint.
-Notice we got a 401 error code - which makes sense, as users data is sensetive and and such no one can read it without the proper access - we will discuss ACLs later on.
+Notice we got a 401 error code - which makes sense, as users data is sensetive and as such no one can read it without the proper access - we will discuss ACLs later on.

 Attach a DB
 ===========